AshampooSystems/boden/docs/docs/reference/ui/navigation_view.md

 # NavigationView

-A NavigationView manages a number of views where only one view is visible at a time.
+Provides the user with a way to navigate between a number of different views where only one view is visible at a time.

 ## Declaration